 As the Tavistock and Portman NHS Foundation Trust will act as sponsors, indemnity is provided through NHS schemes under Clinical Negligence Scheme for Trusts (CNST).
-Insurance or indemnity for the design of the protocol will be provided through NHS schemes (CNST).
+Insurance or indemnity for the to the final full dataset.
+Any other person wishing to have access to the full dataset must submit a formal request to the Chief Investigator for approval.